AbdiA3/word-frequency-counter/README.md

   -sf, --save  save the frequency table as a JSON file, in '<filename>_freq.json' file -h, --help   display help for command
 ```

+You can check out the documentation site: https://abdia3.github.io/word-frequency-counter/